Psychology: the science of behaviour and mind

 - the winner effect

 The course is a lecture series, and there are no exams or course work involved.
-Participants who attend at least seventy-five per cent of the lectures will receive a certificate of attendance.
+Participants who attend at least 14 of the 18 lectures will receive a Certificate of Attendance.
 The course does not provide an academic qualification.